 Cardamom Curing Centre - 14 km from Bindu.
 India's best Cardamom is dyed and processed here before shipment.

 Gairibas Diascorrea Plantation - On the way to Bindu this place can be visited where a large area is under cultivation of medicinal plants especially Diascorrea.

 Godak Village - 15 km from Bindu.
-Belief of the tribes personified in the Debi sthan (house of Goddess) watch the crowd worshipping a tiny river that emanates from a singe rock that never dries up.
+The belief of the tribes personified in the Debi sthan (house of Goddess).
+Watch the crowd worshipping a tiny river that emanates from a single rock that never dries up.